 - Complete payroll more cost-effectively

-In most cases, processing payroll bi-weekly is the cheapest and most simple way to process, regardless of whether you are running your payroll in-house or using an outsourced payroll vendor.
+Most companies process payroll bi-weekly because it’s the cheapest and most simple way to process it, regardless of whether you are running it in-house or using an outsourced payroll vendor.
 Bi-weekly payroll can sometimes lead to problems for employees since bills and rent are usually due on the 1st of each month or on their own schedule.

 3. Improve direct deposit enrollment

-Companies who offer perks like DailyPay see an increased amount of direct deposit enrollment because the software requires it.
+Companies that offer perks like DailyPay see an increased amount of direct deposit enrollment if the software requires it.
 Nicole Lehman from The Maids franchise noted that when her company signed on to DailyPay, “I had three people that were not on direct deposit get set up with banking information just so they could use the DailyPay service.”

-If you have “unbankable” employees, or employees who are unable to get a bank account for whatever reason, try providing resources like pre-paid debit card companies as an alternative to paper checks.
+If you have “unbankable” employees, or employees who are unable to get a bank account for whatever reason, you can offer resources like our Visa® pre-paid Friday Card as an alternative to paper checks.
 The Friday Card by DailyPay gives employees instant access to their earned pay for no fee.

 In industries that primarily pay minimum wages, the percentage of wage in relation to a company’s overall revenue may seem low, but with high rates of employee turnover, this isn’t actually the case.

-Low wages may be great for business owners, but could cultivate higher amounts of turnover.
+Low wages may be great for business owners but it can cultivate higher amounts of turnover.
 Each time an employee quits, you lose time and money.
-This money gets added to the total cost of payroll, which includes time spent onboarding and offboarding employees, setting up banking or checking account information, and allotting accurate tax deductions for each employee.
+This money gets added to the total cost of payroll, which includes time spent onboarding and offboarding employees, setting up banking or checking account information and allotting accurate tax deductions for each employee.
 By improving employee retention, you can save money on payroll.